Zren/plasma-applet-lib/ReadMe.md

 ## Library Contents

-* `sh ./reinstall` to install the widget and restart `plasmashell` to test your widget in the panel.
+* `sh ./install` to install the widget (and restart `plasmashell` if already installed) to test your widget in the panel.
 * `sh ./build` to generate a zip file with the extension `.plasmoid` which you can upload to the [KDE Store](https://store.kde.org).
 * `project.sublime-project` Normally you shouldn't commit your IDE project files, but I did so to give you an example of my various build commands.
 	* You can hit `Ctrl+B` to test the widget with `plasmoidviewer`
 	* Open `Ctrl+Shift+P` to open the command palette for other commands like:
 		* `2x dpi` to test if your widget properly scales for HiDPI monitors.
 		* `locale de` to test the German locale using `.../translate/plasmoidlocaletest`.
-		* `reinstall` to install the widget and restart `plasmashell` to test your widget in the panel.
+		* `install widget` to install the widget and restart `plasmashell` to test your widget in the panel.
 * `package/translate/` contains various scripts for translating a widget.
 	* `sh ./merge` will find all `i18n("Messages")` in your widget, then generate a `template.pot` for you.
 You can then copy and raname the template file to `fr.po` to translate the `msgstr ""` in order to translate your widget into French.
 If you run `sh ./merge` again, it will also merge new messages added to the widget into `template.pot` and `fr.po`.
 	* `sh ./build` will convert the `fr.po` files into the smaller binary `fr.mo` files.
 It places those in `package/contents/locale` which is where they need to be for Plasma to recognize the translations.